otterera/utl-secam/README.md

 Features
 --------
-- Human detection using OpenCV HOG people detector
+- Motion detection (frame differencing), tuned for Raspberry Pi 3B
-- Saves many annotated pictures when a human is detected
+- Saves annotated captures (with boxes) and/or raw copies (no overlays)
-- Simple Flask dashboard with a warning banner, live frame, and recent gallery
+- Simple Flask dashboard with a warning banner, live view, and recent gallery
 - Lightweight and configurable for Raspberry Pi 3B
 - Optional daily arming schedule (e.g., 22:00-06:00)
-- Adaptive sensitivity: detects over/under exposure and auto-tunes detection thresholds to reduce false positives and CPU when scenes are too bright/dark.
+- Adaptive exposure control with motion-aware cadence to avoid false triggers

 Requirements
 ------------